yo-yo-yo-jbo/macos_app_structure/README.md

 This will create a new app called `MyApp` - clicking it will simply run the `zsh` script (called `MyApp`).
 Note it uses `osascript`, which is an [AppleScript](https://developer.apple.com/library/archive/documentation/AppleScript/Conceptual/AppleScriptLangGuide/introduction/ASLR_intro.html) interpreter and a whole can of worms, but it will just show a dialog that says `Hello from MyApp!`.
 You could write arbitrary code in that `zsh` shell file, obviously.
 Newer macOS versions might display a prompt asking to allow `zsh` to call `osascript` - we will discuss why it happens in a future post, but note it won't ask after a first approval.

-# Running an App
+# Launching an App
-Running an App means that a process is still created - obviously the one pointed by `CFBundleExecutable`.
+Launching an App means that a process is still created - obviously the one pointed by `CFBundleExecutable`.
 What process does it run under?
 Let us see:
 ```shell
 jbo@McJbo ~ % open -a Calculator
 jbo@McJbo ~ % ps -A -j | grep Calculator | grep -v grep